-- at least 75% of our gross income is passive income, or - at least 50% of the value (determined based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.
+- at least 75% of our gross income is passive income, or - at least 50% of the value (generally determined based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.

 For this purpose, passive income generally includes dividends, interest, royalties and rents (other than royalties and rents derived in the active conduct of a trade or business and not derived from a related person).
+Cash is generally treated as an asset that produces or is held for the production of passive income.
 If we own at least 25% (by value) of the stock of another corporation, we will be treated, for purposes of the PFIC tests, as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.
-However, it is not entirely clear how the contractual arrangements between us and our affiliated consolidated entities will be treated for purposes of the PFIC rules.
-If it is determined that we do not own the stock of our affiliated consolidated entities for United States federal income tax purposes (for instance, because the relevant PRC authorities do not respect these arrangements), we are more likely to be treated as a PFIC.
+However, it is not entirely clear how the contractual arrangements between us and the VIEs will be treated for purposes of the PFIC rules.
+If it is determined that we do not own the stock of the VIEs for United States federal income tax purposes (for instance, because the relevant PRC authorities do not respect these arrangements), we are more likely to be treated as a PFIC.

-Based upon the past and projected composition of our income and assets, and the valuation of our assets, including goodwill, we believe there is a substantial risk that we will be classified as a PFIC for 2020, and we may be classified as a PFIC for future taxable years.
-The determination of whether or not we are a PFIC is made on an annual basis and will depend on the composition of our income and assets from time to time.
+Based upon the past and projected composition of our income and assets, and the valuation of our assets, we believe we were a PFIC for 2021, and that we may be classified as a PFIC for future taxable years.
+The determination of whether or not we are a PFIC is made on an annual basis and will depend on the composition of our income and assets and the value of our assets from time to time.

 Accordingly, it is possible that our status as a PFIC may change in any future taxable year due to changes in our asset or income composition.
 In addition, the calculation of the value of our assets will be based, in part, on the quarterly market value of our ADSs, which is subject to change.

-The determination of our PFIC status is based on an annual analysis that includes ascertaining the fair market value of all of our assets on a quarterly basis and the character of each item of income we earn.
-Because this involves extensive factual investigation and cannot be completed until the close of a taxable year, there can be no assurance we will not be a PFIC for any future year.
+Because the determination of whether or not we are a PFIC involves extensive factual investigation and cannot be completed until the close of a taxable year, there can be no assurance we will not be a PFIC for any future year.